-For Nvidia, everything from the RTX 2060 and above is a reference Founders Edition card — which includes the 90 MHz overclock and slightly higher TDP on the non-Super models — while the other Turing cards are all AIB partner cards.
-A few run at reference clocks, and others come with modest factory overclocks, which is basically the same as the non-reference AMD models.
-Previous generation GTX 10-series cards are also Founders Edition models, except for the 1060 3GB and lower that use partner cards.
+For Nvidia, all of the Ampere GPUs are Founders Edition models, except for the EVGA RTX 3060 card.
+With Turing, everything from the RTX 2060 and above is a Founders Edition card — which includes the 90 MHz overclock and slightly higher TDP on the non-Super models — while the other Turing cards are all AIB partner cards.
+Older GTX 10-series and GTX 900-series cards use reference designs as well, except where indicated.

-Our actual testing remains the same as recent reviews.
-We loop the Metro Exodus benchmark five times at 1440p ultra, and we also run Furmark for ten minutes.
+Our testing uses the Metro Exodus benchmark looped five times at 1440p ultra (except on cards with 4GB or less VRAM, where we loop 1080p ultra — that uses a bit more power).
+We also run Furmark for ten minutes.
 These are both demanding tests, and Furmark can push some GPUs beyond their normal limits, though the latest models from AMD and Nvidia both tend to cope with it just fine.
 We're only focusing on power draw for this article, as the temperature, fan speed, and GPU clock results continue to use GPU-Z to gather that data.

 GPU Power Use While Gaming: Metro Exodus

 Due to the number of cards being tested, we have multiple charts.
-The overall power chart will show average power consumption during the approximately 10 minute long test — it's actually 15 seconds shy of 10 minutes, if we're being precise.
-This chart does not include the time in between test runs, where power use dips for about 9 seconds, so it's a realistic view of the sort of power use you'll see when playing a game for hours on end.
+The average power use charts show average power consumption during the approximately 10 minute long test.
+These charts do not include the time in between test runs, where power use dips for about 9 seconds, so it's a realistic view of the sort of power use you'll see when playing a game for hours on end.

-Besides the bar chart, we have separate line charts roughly segregated into budget, midrange and high-end categories, each with up to 12 GPUs.
+Besides the bar chart, we have separate line charts segregated into groups of up to 12 GPUs, and we've grouped cards from similar generations into each chart.
 These show real-time power draw over the course of the benchmark using data from Powenetics.
 The 12 GPUs per chart limit is to try and keep the charts mostly legible, and the division of what GPU goes on which chart is somewhat arbitrary.
-We've tried to group GPUs in a sensible fashion, though we couldn't fit every GPU on the ideal chart.
-(There's no clean break between 'budget' and 'mainstream,' plus previous generation GPUs mean we have more than 12 GPUs in some categories.)

 GPU Power with FurMark

-Let’s put gaming behind us and move on to the FurMark test that, as we've frequently pointed out, is basically a worst-case scenario for power use.
+FurMark, as we've frequently pointed out, is basically a worst-case scenario for power use.
 Some of the GPUs tend to be more aggressive about throttling with FurMark, while others go hog wild and dramatically exceed official TDPs.
-Few if any games will tax a GPU quite like FurMark, though things like cryptocurrency mining can come close.
-The chart setup is the same as above, with a high level overview followed by three detailed line charts.
+Few if any games can tax a GPU quite like FurMark, though things like cryptocurrency mining can come close with some algorithms (but not Ehterium's Ethash, which tends to be limited by memory bandwidth).
+The chart setup is the same as above, with average power use charts followed by detailed line charts.

-In the overall chart, most of AMD's GPUs move toward the bottom — and lower is better here, so that's not good.
-Radeon VII power use jumps 30W compared to the Metro Exodus testing, and the Vega and Polaris GPUs see a big spike as well.
+With the Pascal, Polaris, and Vega GPUs, AMD's GPUs fall toward the bottom.
+The Vega 64 and Radeon VII both use nearly 300W, and considering the Vega 64 competes with the GTX 1080 in performance, that's pretty awful.
 The RX 570 4GB (an MSI Gaming X model) actually exceeds the official power spec for an 8-pin PEG connector with FurMark, pulling nearly 180W.
 That's thankfully the only GPU to go above spec, for the PEG connector(s) or the PCIe slot, but it does illustrate just how bad things can get in a worst-case workload.